 - Fényhozók programme, Baks

 In November 2017, the final business plans were presented in front of the Evaluation Committee.

-Based on the pitches received, the Board of Trustees selected Bagázs Association as the winner of the Springboard 2017 programme.
-Throughout 2018, Bagázs will receive incubation support in order to launch their mobile charity shop that provides access to quality clothing at a very affordable price for underprivileged communities in Pest County, in addition to creating employment opportunities for two salespersons.
-In the long run, the mobile shop will be complemented by a charity shop in Budapest which will not only further enhance the shop’s social impact but will also strengthen the financial vitality of the two complementary business initiatives.
-As part of the incubation support, Bagazs will develop a business plan for the charity shop in Budapest.
+Based on the final pitches, the Board of Trustees selected Bagázs Association as the winner of the Springboard 2017 programme.
+Through the programme, they developed the business plan of a mobile charity shop that provides access to quality clothing at a very affordable price for underprivileged communities in Pest County, in addition to creating employment opportunities for two salespersons.
+In the long run, the Association had always intended to complement the mobile shop by a charity shop in Budapest in order to enhance their social impact and to strengthen the financial vitality of the two complementary business initiatives.
+As part of their incubation award, Bagazs had the opportunity to develop a business plan for the charity shop in Budapest.
 After having evaluated the plan, the Trustees awarded financial support to cover the start up costs of the charity shop and Badur will also provide long-term professional mentoring.